andrewhsugithub/andrewhsugithub/README.md

 **`Software Engineer/Developer 🤘`**

-My name is Andrew Hsu, I'm a currently a sophomore student in National Chung Cheng University in Taiwan.
+My name is Andrew Hsu, I'm a currently a junior student in National Chung Cheng University in Taiwan.
 I'm a Computer Science major and would love to try new things.
 I mainly work on frontend with React.
 I'm currently learning/improving typescript and SQL and would also love to learn others.

 ---